Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Appendix

-\subsection{Additional simulation results}
+\subsection{Additional Simulation Results}

 This section provides some additional simulation results for probit, logit, multinomial and binomial regression models.
-We investigate a number of simulation scenarios.
-First, we vary the sample size $N$ with only one instance of $y_i = 1$, implying increasing imbalance with a larger sample size.
-Second, we fix $N = 1000$ and vary the intercept in the data generating process, where large absolute intercepts imply greater imbalance than intercepts that are close to zero (corresponding to the fully balanced case).
-In addition, we vary the number of choices $\{0, \ldots,m\}$ in the multinomial case and the number of successes $N_i$ in the binomial case.

-The results for the probit model are discussed in detail in Section~\ref{probres}.
-Graphical summaries of the additional simulation results of the UPG models for the binary logit model, the multinomial model for the binomial logit model are provided in Section~\ref{sec:add}.
-Put briefly, the additional simulation results suggest that the proposed UPG approach can compete with the efficiency ''gold standard'' of the Metropolis-Hastings algorithm.
-At the same time, several extensions of the UPG approach are easily implemented due to the conditional Gaussian posterior of the regression coefficients.
+In addition, a numerical study on mixture-of-experts models is presented.
+The results for the probit model are discussed in detail in Appendix~\ref{probres}.
+Selected tabulated simulation results for all models are given in Appendix~\ref{sec:add}.
+The mixture-of-experts results are given in Appendix~\ref{app:moe}.

-\subsubsection{Probit results}
+\subsubsection{Probit Results}

-For binary probit models, we compare the marginal data augmentation approach from \citet{ima-van:bay} (I\&vD),\footnote{We use the UPG algorithm with $\gamma$ deterministically fixed at $0$ which corresponds to the marginal data augmentation algorithm in \citet{ima-van:bay}.}

-the UPG approach outlined in this article, the adaptive Metropolis-Hastings step proposed in \citet{joh-etal:mcm} (AMH) as well as the original probit data augmentation scheme outlined in \citet{alb-chi:bay_ana} (A\&C).

-The results for the probit model are summarized graphically in \autoref{fig:probit_n} and are provided numerically in \autoref{tab:probit_n}.
-It is obvious that the commonly used standard data augmentation approach from A\&C has severe efficiency problems when increasing sparsity in the dependent variable and therefore imbalancedness of the data.
-Increasing inefficiency can also be observed for the I\&vD algorithm as seen in \autoref{fig:probit_n} and \autoref{tab:probit_n}.
-On the other hand, constantly high levels of efficiency are observed for UPG and the AMH algorithm.
-In the probit case, the extreme intercept values of $-3$ and $3$ imply success counts of close to $0$ and close to $N$, respectively.
-In general, AMH and UPG exhibit efficient estimation behavior over the full range of intercepts.
-On the contrary, I\&vD as well as A\&C show increasing inefficiency with increasing imbalance.
+For binary probit models, we compare the \HW{iMDA} approach outlined in this article \HW{(UPG)} to an adaptive Metropolis-Hastings sampler (AMH), the MDA scheme from \citetsupp{liu-wu:par} (PX-DA), as well as the original probit Gibbs sampler outlined in \citetsupp{alb-chi:bay_ana} (A\&C).
+The results for are summarized visually in \autoref{fig:probit_n} and numerical results are provided in \HW{\autoref{tab:probit_n}}.
+It is obvious that the commonly used standard DA approach from A\&C has severe efficiency problems when increasing the level of imbalancedness of the data.
+In these cases, increasing inefficiency can also be observed for the PX-DA algorithm.
+On the other hand, constantly high levels of efficiency are characterizing both UPG and the AMH algorithm.